Cycls/docs/index.md

 <img style="height: 75px;" src="https://www.sarya.com/img/logo.svg" alt="logo" />
 </p>

+## Generative UI

+Generative UI (User Interface) refers to user interfaces designed or enhanced by AI.
+Unlike traditional manual UI design, generative UI uses automated processes to create or modify interface elements based on user behavior.
+It adapts dynamically to different users or contexts, improving personalization and usability.

+This upgrade results in interfaces that are more adaptable and user-responsive, in line with the rise of generative AI.

 ## Sarya

-**Sarya** is a software framework to build, publish, and share customer facing AI powered apps.
+**Sarya** is a Generative UI framework to build, publish, and share customer facing AI powered apps.

-> AI/UI+Generative UI motivation

-> github,discord, links
+> github,discord...

 ## Features
 With Sarya: